-Progress and financial reports are required at each calendar year-end, and as requested by the Scleroderma Foundation.
+Progress and financial reports are required at each grant award year, and as requested by the Scleroderma Foundation.
 Further details of what is required is included in the grant agreement.
 All required forms are available on the website.

-Carry forward requests must be submitted with a justification, progress, and financial report for further review by the Scleroderma Foundation.
+Carry forward requests exceeding 5% of the annual grant award must be submitted with a justification, progress, and financial report for further review by the Scleroderma Foundation.
 Requests may not exceed 20% of the annual grant award amount and may not exceed six months.